 After you have used both qualitative and quantitative methods to gather data on the issues customers have had with your product or service, it’s time to figure out how to fix the most important ones.
 As always, prioritization is an art.
 Here are a few examples of the direction your findings may take you:

-Tweaking your product offerings.
+.
 For one fintech, its budgeting tool and the ability to make some payments via its platform turned out not to be enough.
 Interviews with target customers quickly revealed that the real pain point was the payday gap -- getting a short-term advance before their paycheck went through.
 Customers could only obtain such advances by paying high interest rates via payday loans from big institutions -- hardly a great experience.
-But here was an opening for the fintech to both help existing customers, and to use its skills at digital transformation to expand its base to the many others facing a payday gap who’d been ill-served by the competition.
+But here was an opening for the fintech to both help existing customers, and to use its skills at digital transformation to expand its base to the many others facing a payday gap who’d been ill-served by the competition.>

 Customer-centric payoffs